 The shoes you wear can affect your comfort and safety.
 Wearing unsafe shoes can make you more likely to fall and hurt yourself.
 You should always wear safe shoes, even inside your home, to help prevent falls.

 Safe shoes are shoes that fit you well, are comfortable, and are in good condition.
-They also have the following features that help keep you from falling (see Figure 1).
+They also have features that help keep you from falling (see Figure 1).

 Safe shoes have:

-Unsafe shoes don’t fit well, are uncomfortable, or are in poor condition.
+Unsafe shoes do not fit well, are uncomfortable, or are in poor condition.
 Unsafe shoes have:

-- Heels that are greater than 1 inch (1.6 centimeters)
+- Heels that are higher than 1 inch (1.6 centimeters).

 If you have a hard time putting on or taking off your shoes, try the following tips to help:

-- Use a shoe horn with a long handle to help you put on shoes if you can’t reach down to your feet (see Figure 2).
+- Use a shoehorn.
+Use a shoehorn with a long handle to help you put on shoes if you can’t reach down to your feet (see Figure 2).
 You can buy one from a retail drug store, such as CVS or Walgreen, or an online retailer like Amazon.

 - Use elastic shoelaces.
-They let you slip your shoes on so you don’t have to tie and untie your shoes when putting them on and taking them off.
+These are stretchy shoelaces.
+They let you slip your shoes on and off, so you don’t have to tie and untie them.

-- Wear shoes with Velcro instead of shoelaces.
+- Wear shoes with Velcro.
 Velcro is easier to tighten around your foot than shoelaces are.